You want smart political talk without the meltdowns?

 Stay right here for our final news roundup and information overload.

-So while Joe Biden was hobnobbing with the you know coastal elitist leftists like George Cloney and Julia Roberts and Barbara Streisand and Jimmy Kimmel and Barack Obama, uh, well, Donald Trump uh took a different tack.
+So while Joe Biden was hobnobbing with the coastal elitist leftists like George Cloney and Julia Roberts and Barbara Streisand and Jimmy Kimmel and Barack Obama, well, Donald Trump took a different tack.

-We share whatever you might share because you know, tomorrow you're gonna do that anyway.
+Please share whatever you would like to share because basically, you know, tomorrow you're going to do that anyway.

 President Obama never came to the hood.